KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **Gain read access to an arbitrary local file on the web server**

 1. Log in with any user account and go to *Account* > *Privacy and Security* > *Request Data Erasure*.
 2. Fill in the fields *Confirm Email Address* and *Answer* with random data and submit.
-Using your browser’s developer tools or an intercepting proxy, notice that a `POST` request is issued with two body parameters (`email` and `securityAnswer`)
+Using your browser's developer tools or an intercepting proxy, notice that a `POST` request is issued with two body parameters (`email` and `securityAnswer`)
 3. Using your favorite fuzzing tool and wordlist, start to fuzz the body parameters.
 4. Notice an unhandled `500 Internal Server Error` when a parameter `layout` is provided in the request.
 Also, notice that the error response says `Error: ENOENT: no such file or directory` indicating that we might have hit the LFR vulnerability.
 We can also see the full pathname of the file the application is trying to access: `<root_directory>/juice-shop/views/<value_of_layout_parameter>`
 5. Based on the previous error message, we can guess (or bruteforce) a valid filename.
 For example, issuing another `POST` request with the following body will solve the challenge: `layout=../package.json`

 This vulnerability arises when ExpressJS is using Handlebars as a template engine and it can even lead to RCE in some cases.
-You can read more about it in this [blog post by Juice Shop’s former Google Summer of Code student Shoeb Patel](https://blog.shoebpatel.com/2021/01/23/The-Secret-Parameter-LFR-and-Potential-RCE-in-NodeJS-Apps/).
+You can read more about it in this [blog post by Juice Shop's former Google Summer of Code student Shoeb Patel](https://blog.shoebpatel.com/2021/01/23/The-Secret-Parameter-LFR-and-Potential-RCE-in-NodeJS-Apps/).

 ## ⭐⭐⭐⭐⭐⭐ Challenges